-Food group Go Slow Whoa Almost any time Sometimes Once in a while Fruit and vegetables fresh, frozen and canned vegetables; fresh fruit; avocados Vegetables in added sauces; baked oven chips; dried fruit Any vegetable fried in oil; fruit juice and canned fruit in syrup Breads and cereals Whole grain breads, pasta, brown rice; whole grain cereals White bread, pasta, French toast, pancakes, Doughnuts, muffins, sweet rolls, sweetened cereals, biscuits Milk and milk products fresh full fat milk; yoghurt; cheese; butter processed cheeses Protein beef, lamb, chicken,pork, fish, eggs, sardines, tuna, pilchards, nuts fried foods in oil Sweets and snacks fruit bars, nut bars, chips cake, chocolate, ice cream, crisps, sweets.
+Food group Go Slow Whoa Almost any time Sometimes Once in a while Fruit and vegetables fresh, frozen and canned vegetables; fresh fruit; avocados Vegetables in added sauces; baked oven chips; dried fruit Any vegetable fried in oil; fruit juice and canned fruit in syrup Breads and cereals Whole grain breads, pasta, brown rice; whole grain cereals White bread, pasta, French toast, pancakes, Doughnuts, muffins, sweet rolls, sweetened cereals, biscuits Milk and milk products fresh full fat milk; yoghurt; cheese; butter processed cheeses Protein beef, lamb, chicken, pork, fish, eggs, sardines, tuna, pilchards, nuts fried foods in oil Sweets and snacks fruit bars, nut bars, chips cake, chocolate, ice cream, crisps, sweets.

-N E W

-5 43 Read the passage again and then answer these questions.

-E S What is the purpose of this piece of writing?

-Let's write

-Let's Wite

-Who do you thi nk should read it?

-Explain why Wh noa foods are not healthy for you.

-asked to draw up a menu for your Grade 5 end-of-term lunch party.

-Choose foods fr om the chart that you could serve as a starter, a main course, and a dessert.

-Write two sente nces saying why you have chosen these foods.

-6536

-The state of the s

-- English

-Let's write
+NEW 950 Read the passage again and then answer these questions.
+0 What is the purpose of this piece of writing?
+R There The specific product of the second of the se D Let's write S • Who do you thi ink should read it?
+Explain why Wh noa foods are not healthy for you. , You have been asked to draw up a menu for your Grade 5 end-of-term lunch party.
+Choose foods f rom the chart that you could serve as a starter, a main course, and a dessert.
+Muita tura again write two sente ences saying why you have chosen these foods.
+700 E. S.

-Look at this

-floor plan.
-Write sentences abou

-what you see in the plan, using
+Look at this floor plan.
+Write sentences about what you see in the plan, using the prepositions below.

-the preposition s (Indiana)

-below.